This factsheet was last updated in December 2015.

 Login or register for a free account to continue reading this factsheet and to learn about:

-- how to build an engaged workforce
+- How to build an engaged workforce

-- the engagement levels of British employees
+- The engagement levels of British employees

-- the outcomes of engagement
+- Ongoing debates and the future of employee engagement

-- the CIPD viewpoint
+- CIPD viewpoint

-- references and further reading.
+- Further reading.